ctkjose/Tools-Nova-Extension/README.md

 # Usage #

 This extensions add a new sidebar that you can access from the sidebar panel in Nova.
 The sidebar will list all the tools that you create or install.
 A tool is a vanilla js script that you can use to automate tasks in Nova.
-The sidebar will show a basic set of icon on its tool bar to add, edit and refresh your tools.
+The sidebar will show a basic set of icons on its tool bar to add, edit and refresh your tools.

 ## Create a Tool ##